Scalextrix/SolarCoin-Raspberry-Pi-Node/README.md

 is your best friend!

-Any tips to my SLR address: 8cESoZyjFvx2Deq6VjQLqPfAwu8UXjcBkK
+Any tips to my SLR address: 8cESoZyjFvx2Deq6VjQLqPfAwu8UXjcBkK   Thanks